nelknet/Nelknet.LibSQL/examples/BasicExample/README.md

 ## Prerequisites

 This example requires the libSQL native library to be available on your system.
-Until the NuGet package with bundled native libraries is available (Phase 19), you need to either:
+Until the NuGet package with bundled native libraries is available, you need to either:

 1. Install libSQL system-wide
 2. Place the appropriate native library (`libsql.dylib` on macOS, `libsql.so` on Linux, or `libsql.dll` on Windows) in the example's output directory